 Form INC – 1

-Form 1 is filed for the reservation of name of the proposed company.
-But before quoting the name in the form, it is recommended that you must access the free name search facility of existing companies available on the MCA portal.
-The system will provide a list of closely resembling names of the existing companies based on the search criteria filled up.
-This will help you to avoid choosing the similar name already existing.
-You can make up to 6 choices in the order of your preference in the Form INC 1.
+Form INC-1 is filed for the reservation of the name of the proposed company.
+But before quoting the name in the form, it is recommended that applicants access the free name search facility of existing companies available on the MCA portal.
+The system will provide a list of closely resembling names of the existing companies based on the search criteria.
+This will help you avoid choosing a name similar to that of an existing company.
+You can make up to 6 choices of names in the order of your preference in the form.

-Form INC-12 is filed for the grant of a license to operate as section 8 company.
-Along with this form, you are required to attach a draft copy of Memorandum of association and Articles of Association.
-There is a prescribed format for Memorandum of Association of section 8 company in Form INC 13.
-The subscription pages of MOA and AOA shall be signed by each subscriber along with name, address, description, and occupation in the presence of at least one witness.
+Form INC-12 is filed for the grant of the license to operate as a Section 8 company.
+Along with this form, applicants are required to attach a draft copy of the Memorandum of Association (MOA) and Articles of Association (AOA).
+There is a prescribed format for Memorandum of Association of a Section 8 company in Form INC 13.
+The subscription pages of the MOA and AOA shall be signed by each subscriber along with their name, address, description, and occupation, in the presence of at least one witness.

-Form INC 12 is filed with the following attachments :
+Form INC 12 is to be submitted along with the following attachments :

-- INC-15 for the declaration by each subscriber to MOA that the draft memorandum and articles of association have been drawn up in conformity with the provisions of section 8
+c.
+INC-15 for the declaration by each subscriber to MOA that the draft memorandum and articles of association have been drawn up in conformity with the provisions of Section 8

 The following forms are required to be filed after the issuance of the license to the company: